 If your pet will travel in a crate or carrier, make sure they spend enough time and associate the crate with positive experiences before the trip.

 Instead of introducing them to the crate or carrier a few days before the trip, do it at least a week prior.
-Feed them while they are in there, or throw in a favorite toy for them to play with to help them create a positive connection.
+Feed them while they are in there, or throw in a favourite toy for them to play with to help them create a positive connection.

 Anything that will help them understand that being in the crate is a good thing will work excellently.